-Identify time management principles

-Describe scheduling guidelines

-Recognize office policies and protocols for handling appointments

-- appointmentsDemonstrate scheduling of patient admissions and/or - procedures Identify critical information required for scheduling patient's admissions and/or procedures - Demonstrate organizing a patient medical record - Identify systems for organizing medical records - Describe various types of content maintained in a patient's medical record - Demonstrate documentation of patient care (CAAHEP IV.P.IV.8)\\ - Demonstrate documentation of patient education (CAAHEP IV.P.IV.9)\\ - Compare and Contrast various filing methods - Identify types of records common to the healthcare setting

-Medical Coding and Billing

-This module is designed to prepare the student in the basics of medical coding and billing which is useful in many healthcare position including Admitting Clerk, Medical Biller, Claims Processor and Medical Front Office.
+.
+Identify systems for organizing modical records Identify systems for organizing medical records Describe various types of content maintained in a patient's medical Describe various types of content maintained in a patient's medical record Demonstrate documentation of patient care (CAAHEP IV.P.IV.8) Demonstrate documentation of patient education (CAAHEP IV.P.IV.9) Compare and Contrast various filing methods Identify types of records common to the healthcare setting Medical Coding This module is designed to prepare the student in the basics of medical 100 and Billing coding and billing which is useful in many healthcare position including hours and bining Admitting Clerk, Medical Biller, Claims Processor and Medical Front nours Office.
 The student will learn third-party payer billing, state and federal rules and regulations, compliance issues, HIPAA, patient record keeping, patient registration, and scheduling.
-Students will review reimbursement methodologies, fee schedule reimbursement and charge-master issues, along with an introduction to CPT-4 and ICD-9 coding systems.

-This CPT coding course begins at the basic level, where students will gain an understanding and foundation of CPT-4 coding, then progress into evaluation, management, and surgery sections, followed by all other organ and body systems.
+Students will review reimbursement methodologies, fee schedule reimbursement and charge-master issues, along with an introduction to CPT-4 and ICD-9 coding systems. and the state of t This CPT coding course begins at the basic level, where students will gain an understanding and foundation of CPT-4 coding, then progress into evaluation, management, and surgery sections, followed by all other organ and body systems.
 This ICD-9 coding course, starts with the format and convention behind the International Classification of Diseases, then builds upon these coding fundamentals until the student can code complex diagnoses from the medical record documentation.
-Learning Objectives

-- Articulate the procedure for converting a term for a medical disease or procedure to its numerical identifier using the most recent revision of the ICD-CM. - Summarize the limitations of the alphabetical listing to identify as numerical code of medical diseases and procedures when using the most recent revision of the ICD-CM. - Describe the most recent revision of the ICD-CM procedural cautions when using the alphabetical list to identify a specific numerical code.
+Learning Objectives Articulate the procedure for converting a term for a medical disease or procedure to its numerical identifier using the most recent revision of the ICD-CM. • Summarize the limitations of the alphabetical listing to identify as numerical code of medical diseases and procedures when using the most recent revision of the ICD-CM.
+Describe the most recent revision of the ICD-CM procedural cautions when using the alphabetical list to identify a specific numerical code.
+Describe the numerical code for a disease or procedure in each of the major classification categories of the most recent revision of the ICD-CM Demonstrate the use of the most recent revision of the ICD-CM to acquire a relation of the ICD-CM to Electronic Health convert a n Through practical, hands-on learning activities, students will learn how to 40 hours Records scan, import and convert health information into specialized 40 Hours Records applications.
+Students will learn to review electronic health records for timeliness, completeness, accuracy, and appropriateness.
+Additionally, this course emphasizes the need for strict adherence to patient confidentiality laws, authorized release of information, and data security.
+Learning Objectives Lemming Objectives

-100 hours